epaphrodites/epaphrodites/README.md

 - XML PHP Extension
 - ZIP PHP Extension
 - JSON PHP Extension
-- Python installation (If you prefer to include elements of code written in Python)
+- Python3 installation (If you prefer to include elements of code written in Python)

 ## 🚀 Installation